 Consider setting up a camera so you can understand the reason for this behavioral pattern in your cat.

-This can help you know if your cat is trying to call your attention to something.
+Camera surveillance can help you know if your cat is trying to call for attention to something.

-Moreover, setting up a camera can help you study its better and get a vivid picture of what happens while you are asleep.
+Moreover, setting up a camera can help you study it better and get a vivid picture of what happens while you are asleep.

 5. Reward Good Behavior And Punish Bad Behavior